Friday331/Friday331.github.io/_posts/2026-06-01-small-effects.md

 ---

 *This post draws on research conducted with Rikke Bundgaard-Nielsen (University of Melbourne), supported by a grant from the University of Aizu.
-The full paper is published in* Cognition *(2026).*
+The full paper is published in* Cognition *(2026).
+A plain language version of this study is available [here](https://theconversation.com/some-words-affect-us-more-than-others-it-boils-down-to-how-they-sound-264677).*

 ---